The Polwarth Pavement Project

 Project background

-In spring 2022, MCC received a grant from the City of Edinburgh Council to carry out a community engagement project focused on the pavements of Polwarth.
+In spring 2022, MDCC received a grant from the City of Edinburgh Council to carry out a community engagement project focused on the pavements of Polwarth.
 The project focused on the Polwarth Roundabout — at the junction of Polwarth Gardens, Polwarth Crescent and Granville Terrace.
 Over 12 months, MCC collected community feedback, commissioned traffic surveys, and analysed pedestrian safety and public amenity issues.

 The Polwarth Roundabout Report was published in July 2023.
 It proposes radical changes to the layout of the roundabout in order to improve safety, increase space for pavement users, reduce vehicle volume and speed, introduce much-needed facilities for cyclists, and ‘green’ the environment.
 The executive summary summarises MCC’s recommendations.

-MCC has been using the report to undertake lengthy engagement with the City Council.
-In August 2024, MCC was delighted to learn that a new ‘Local Traffic Improvement Programme’ had been set up; and that improvements to the Polwarth junction would be included in it.
-Some £100,000 has been allocated for 2024-25 for design work, with implementation to follow probably around 2026.
+In August 2024, MDCC was delighted to learn that a new ‘Local Traffic Improvement Programme’ had been set up; and that improvements to the Polwarth junction would be included in it.
+Some £100,000 has been allocated for 2024-25 for design work, with implementation to follow probably around 2026/27.

 What’s next?